lakshmi2688/data-512/data-512-a2/README.md

 | split   | For model building in our paper we split comments into train, dev and test sets.
 Takes on values in {train, dev, test}.|

 <h2><strong>Known issues/considerations</strong></h2>
 <p>Impact of Harassment on User Retention uses observational data to study how newcomers behave after being harassed.
-In the future, the project will be extended to non-newcomers per </p><a href='https://meta.wikimedia.org/wiki/Research:Detox'>wiki/Research:Detox site</a>
+In the future, the project will be extended to non-newcomers per <a href='https://meta.wikimedia.org/wiki/Research:Detox'>wiki/Research:Detox site</a></p>